tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 deploy_tink-server_1   tink-server                      Up (healthy)   0.0.0.0:42113->42113/tcp, 0.0.0.0:42114->42114/tcp
 ```

-Note: you might want to keep a ssh connection that shows logs from the Provisioner, because it will show what the `tink-server` is doing through the rest of the setup.
+At this point, you might want to open a ssh connection to show logs from the Provisioner, because it will show what the `tink-server` is doing through the rest of the setup.
 Open a new terminal, ssh in to the provisioner as you did before, and run `docker-compose logs` to tail logs.

 ```
 cd tink/deploy/vagrant
 vagrant ssh provisioner
-cd /vagrant/deploy
-source ../envrc
-docker-compose logs -f tink-server boots nginx
+cd /vagrant && source envrc && cd deploy docker-compose logs -f tink-server boots nginx
 ```

 Later in the tutorial you can check the logs from `tink-server` in order to see the execution of the workflow.

-The last step for the Provisioner to do at this point is to pull down, tag, and host locally the ["Hello World" docker image](https://hub.docker.com/_/hello-world/).
+The last step for the Provisioner to do at this point is to pull down the image that will be used in the workflow.
+Tinkerbell uses Docker registry to host images locally, so pull down the ["Hello World" docker image](https://hub.docker.com/_/hello-world/) and push it to the registry.

 ```
 docker pull hello-world
 docker tag hello-world 192.168.1.1/hello-world